Faraday Depolarization Study of a Radio Galaxy Using LOFAR Two-metre Sky Survey: Data Release 2: Polarization and Faraday Rotation

-In the most straightforward scenario, where a polarized radio source lies behind a single, uniform layer of magnetized plasma, the concept of Faraday depth simplifies considerably: it becomes equivalent to the Rotation Measure (RM) itself.
-In such an ideal case, the observed polarization angle \(\psi\) is directly determined by the source's intrinsic polarization angle \(\psi_0\) and the Faraday rotation (RM), following the simple linear relationship \citep{Anderson16}:
+For a simple foreground screen (all emission at \(\varphi > \) screen), the observed rotation measure \(\mathrm{RM}\) equals the screen Faraday depth.
+In general, \(\mathrm{RM}\) is the first moment of the Faraday dispersion function \(\mathcal{F}(\varphi)\), while \(\varphi\) traces the full depth structure.
+We use both quantities interchangeably when referring to a dominant single-screen case.
+In such an ideal case, the observed polarization angle \(\psi\) is directly determined by the source's intrinsic polarization angle \(\psi_0\) and the Faraday rotation measure (RM), following the simple linear relationship \citep{Anderson16}:

 Here, ${\rm{\lambda^2}}$ represents the square of the observing wavelength, illustrating how the rotation of the polarization plane is directly proportional to both the RM of the intervening medium and the square of the wavelength at which the observation is made \citep{burn66, Brentjens05}.